bcandrea/dotfiles/README.md

 Installation & Usage
 ====================

 The installation process uses rake.
-Use the `list` task to display all the dotfiles:
+Use the `list` task (or no task, it is the default) to display all the dotfiles:

     $ rake list